 - Meat on the bone, such as chicken wings, drumsticks, and ribs.
 Remove the meat from the bone first.

 - Crunchy vegetables and vegetables like carrots, apples, and pears.
 Cut food into small pieces.
-Vegetables can also be softened by cooking first.
+Vegetables softened by cooking are fine.

 Foods That Need Extra Cleaning